JayGhiya/jg/jgsite/content/posts/why-unoplat-code-confluence.md

 ### What's Next
 I'm planning a series of posts:
-- Lessons learned from 8 months of full time building.
+- Lessons learned from approximately 9 months of full time building.
 - Current Progress
 - The road ahead: Roadmap